microsoft/fluentui/tools/STYLE-GUIDE.md

 **`schema.ts`**

 - TypeScript interface that matches schema.json
-- you can use following command to automate the conversion from json:
+- you can use the following command to automate the conversion from json:
   - `npx json-schema-to-typescript -i tools/generators/<generator-name>/schema.json -o tools/generators/<generator-name>/schema.ts`

 **`schema.json`**